G

 The World Psychiatry Organization defines employee burnout as a psychological syndrome stemming from stressors at work.
 Those experiencing burnout often wind up disengaged from their jobs, weighed down by fatigue and a blurring of work and personal life.
 In addition, burnout leads to stress, which compromises mental health.
 The signs of burnout include exhaustion, frequent mistakes, disengagement, depression, and cynicism.

-Benefits spending accounts are essentially employer-sponsored accounts that employees can use to pay for eligible expenses.
-Giving employees flexible life benefit options they can select that truly meet their needs and support their goals should be an integral part of a company’s overall business strategy: By putting the power of choice in the hands of each individual employee, organizations can expect a healthier, more engaged, and more loyal workforce.
+LSAs are essentially employer-sponsored accounts that employees can use to pay for eligible expenses.
+Giving employees flexible benefit options they can select that truly meet their needs and support their goals should be an integral part of a company’s overall business strategy: By putting the power of choice in the hands of each individual employee, organizations can expect a healthier, more engaged, and more loyal workforce.
 Below are five steps a company can take to support employee mental health with flexible benefit spending accounts.

 1. Prioritize a wellness account to support employees’ mental health.